GauBen/typed-board/README.md

 How do we create a message board out of all of this?
 Keep reading, we're almost there!

+TODO: préciser qu'on est toujours dans `packages/app`

 ### `src/lib/zeus.ts`

 Zeus is a powerful tool but it was not made to be used for server-side rendering.
-We'll solve this by creating a small wrapper around the generated client:
+We will solve this by creating a small wrapper around the generated client:

 ```ts
 import type { LoadEvent } from "@sveltejs/kit";